LoginRadius/engineering-portal/content/api-testing-and-benefits/index.md

-﻿---
+---
-title: "What is API Testing and It's benefits during Software Development."
+title: "What is API Testing? - Discover the Benefits"
 date: "2021-02-04"
 coverImage: "api-testing.png"
 author: "Surendranath Reddy Birudala"
 tags: ["Automation", "API Testing", "Agile", "Benefits"]
-description: "This article is about what is API testing and its importance and benefits in Software development."
+description: "Communication between software components is handled by an API (Application Programming Interface).
+Discover the advantages of automated API testing."
 ---

+Until the modifications are introduced to production, smart companies take advantage of API testing and so do you.
+In both staging and production environments, API's must be checked to ensure that the software framework meets the specifications.

+Let's discuss how, through how your team approaches your research plan, your team can get the benefits of API testing.

 **What is API Testing?**
 Application Programming Interface is often called as **API**.
 An API is a set of methods and procedures that developers "open up" to other programmers to have their applications communicate and interact with other applications.
 Once an API is built, it is necessary to test the interface to provide truly secure, reliable and scalable connections between platforms.